 - UCONN’s reclaimed water facility is tangible proof of its commitment to implementing sustainable solutions on campus, also providing a real-world educational facility to teach students and faculty about water reclamation and environmental sustainability.

-- With the success of this program, reuse has the potential to become a more common and better-understood practice in the northeastern US, and it will greatly advance the establishment of regulatory water quality standards.
+- With the success of this program, reuse became a more common and better-understood practice in the northeastern US, and it greatly advanced the establishment of regulatory water quality standards.